adreyer1997/yelp-normalization/README.md

 ## Converting to CSV

 Since TigerGraph's bulk offline loader uses CSV, is it necessary to convert the data to CSV.
-This is to be done before calling `../docker-containers/tigergraph/transfer_data`.
+This is to be done before uploading the data to TigerGraph.

+### Credits for base scripts to David Baker Effendi